Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep learning: Methodology

 \section{Methodology}

-Our proposed methodology follows a multi-stage approach to model development that investigated the implications of self-supervised pre-training with the goal of producing an accurate VHSR land cover product over the state of Mississippi using a limited amount of annotated training data (Figure \ref{fig:methodology_flowchart}).
-In Section \ref{sec:methodology:dataset_curation}, we describe a sampling strategy designed to capture the diversity of land cover across Mississippi.
+Our proposed methodology followed a multi-stage approach to model development that investigated the implications of self-supervised pre-training with the goal of producing an accurate VHSR land cover product over the state of Mississippi using a limited amount of annotated training data (Figure~\ref{fig:methodology_flowchart}).
+In Section~\ref{sec:methodology:dataset_curation}, we describe a sampling strategy designed to capture the diversity of land cover across Mississippi.
 Candidate patches were selected and grouped based on their land cover composition, and a subset was sampled for dense visual annotation.
 A point-based assessment dataset of 25,000 samples was also created for model evaluation and final product accuracy assessment.
-Section \ref{sec:methodology:self_supervised_pretraining} describes how BYOL was used to pre-train a ResNet-101 CNN using 377,921 patches of unannotated pre-training data from the area of interest (excluding the already sampled regions).
-Section \ref{sec:methodology:semantic_segmentation} describes the fine-tuning and evaluation process, where the pre-trained ResNet-101 backbone was integrated into various semantic segmentation architectures and fine-tuned on limited annotated training data using stratified k-fold cross-validation.
-We evaluated the performance of multiple segmentation architectures (FCN, U-Net, Attention U-Net, DeepLabV3+, UPerNet, PAN) using varying amounts of training data (250, 500, 750 samples) to understand the implications of model architecture and training dataset size on final model performance.
-Finally, several fine-tuned models were compiled into a model ensemble to produce a land cover map at \SI{1}{\meter} resolution over the state of Mississippi for the year 2023, with the final data product undergoing a thematic accuracy assessment using the point-based assessment dataset, as described in Section \ref{sec:methodology:model_ensembling}.
+Section~\ref{sec:methodology:self_supervised_pretraining} describes how BYOL and MoCoV2 were used to pre-train a ResNet-101 CNN using 377,921 patches of unannotated pre-training data from the area of interest (excluding the already sampled regions).
+Section~\ref{sec:methodology:semantic_segmentation} describes the fine-tuning and evaluation process, where the pre-trained ResNet-101 backbone was integrated into various semantic segmentation architectures and fine-tuned on limited annotated training data using stratified k-fold cross-validation.
+We evaluated the performance of multiple segmentation architectures (FCN, U-Net, Attention U-Net, DeepLabV3+, UPerNet, PAN) using varying amounts of training data (250, 500, 750 samples) to understand the implications of pre-training protocol, model architecture, and training dataset size on final model performance.
+Several fine-tuned models were compiled into a model ensemble to produce a land cover map at \SIadj{1}{\meter} resolution over the state of Mississippi for the year 2023, with the final data product undergoing a thematic accuracy assessment using the point-based assessment dataset, as described in Section~\ref{sec:methodology:model_ensembling}.
+Finally, in Section~\ref{sec:methodology:generalization} we describe how we applied our model to 2016 NAIP imagery to create a multi-temporal land cover product and evaluated the generalization capabilities of the final model ensemble through the use of a separate ground truth validation dataset for 2016 using locations sampled in Section~\ref{sec:methodology:dataset_curation}.